 Snowbirds can arrive by air, sea or land.
 By air, you could arrive at the Comodoro Arturo Merino Benitez Airport in Santiago.
 There are six other international airports in other cities.
 These airports and other smaller airports also operate domestically.

 Chile has many options for public transportation.
 Santiago has a very extensive metro system.
 It is safe, reliable, fast, and cheap.
 It has 136 stations.

 Buses, or Micros, are very common.
 It is easier and cheaper.
 All the towns have bus stations where you can find schedules and information on fares.
 You can find buses that go within a town or to and fro other cities.

 Taxis too are very easy to find, but be mindful of criminal elements looking to take advantage of unsuspecting tourists.
 Uber is also available almost everywhere.
 Car rentals are available once you're over 22 and have an international driver's license.

 In terms of train service, there is one available between Santiago and Rancagua, and from Santiago to Talca.

 Healthcare services in Chile rank top in South America.
 According to WHO, the country is ranked 33rd out of 190 countries.
 Many doctors and dentists are educated abroad and speak English.

 For medical insurance in Chile, you will need a Chilean ID number.
 Both the public and Private health systems can take care of most health issues you might have.

-- Weather: The winter weather in Chile will normally be warm during the day and can be cold during the night.
+- Weather: The fall, winter, and spring weather in Chile will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.